After someone dies

 If your relative or friend dies unexpectedly, you may be totally unprepared.
 You may find it difficult to believe what has happened.
 The ward staff or GP will talk to you about what has happened and try to answer any questions you have.

-If the death was not expected, or if the person dies at home and had not been seen by their GP in the last 14 days (in England, Scotland, and Wales) or 28 days (in Northern Ireland), the death will be referred to:
+If the death was not expected, or if the person dies at home and had not been seen by their GP in the last 28 days, the death will be referred to a doctor or lawyer who investigates unexpected deaths.
+This person is called a:

-Most deaths that are reported to the coroner or procurator fiscal are natural.
-Sometimes, the cause of death is not clear.
-The coroner will decide if an examination of the body (post mortem) is needed to find the cause of death.
+Most deaths that are referred to the coroner or procurator fiscal are natural.
+Sometimes the cause of death is not clear.
+The coroner will decide if an examination of the body is needed to find the cause of death – this is called a post-mortem.
 If a death is referred to the coroner or procurator fiscal, the funeral may sometimes be delayed.
+You can ask them how long they think it may take.

 You can find more information about what to do after a death at: